marcopaganini/snip/README.md

 Shell scripting is a powerful tool in the right hands.
 The piping capabilities coupled with the many readily available utilities make it possible to perform complex and useful operations on all sorts of data.
-Most medium to advanced bash users will have a number of these stored somewhere, from text files to [Google Keep](http://keep.google.com).
+Most medium to advanced bash users will have a number "code snippets" stored somewhere, from text files to [Google Keep](http://keep.google.com).
 Those solutions involve cutting and pasting, and in the case of web-based solutions, the use of a browser.

 Consider for example the following sequence of commands, taken from a real use